khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Partially supports
       </td>
       <td>
         <p>The product uses descriptive headings and labels to describe the purpose or topic on a page.
-A few instances are known where headings could be utilized to better describe the sections of the page: <a
+However, a few instances are known where headings could be utilized to better describe the sections of the page: <a
           href="https://gitlab.com/groups/gitlab-org/-/epics/566"
           target="_blank"
         >https://gitlab.com/groups/gitlab-org/-/epics/566</a></p>